-One of the most frustrating things I’ve ever heard is the apparent confusion over why rational people developing eating disorders.
-Countless times I’ve heard the refrain: “but you’re smart and logical, why did you struggle so much with food?”
-And I’ve wrestled a great deal with how to respond.
+One of the most frustrating things I’ve heard is the apparent confusion over why rational people developing eating disorders.
+Countless times I’ve been asked the question: “but you’re smart and logical, why did you struggle so much with food?”
+And I’ve wrestled a great deal with what to say to this.
 In defense of my fifteen-year-old self, who lacked the words at the time to respond, I’d like to explain.

 But we watched our parents pull out the scales they kept in their bathrooms to weigh themselves every morning.
 We watched our moms crash diet; we heard our grandparents comment on our bodies every time we came to visit.